-Marketing can be tricky, even once you've worked out your key target audience you need to consider the diversity of that group.
+Marketing can be tricky, even once you've worked out your key target audience you need to consider the diversity within that group.

-Some brands only appeal to one specific demographic of people; one age group or gender.
-But most companies will need to appeal to a much wider variety.
+Few brands only appeal to one specific demographic of people; one age group or gender, most companies will need to appeal to a much wider variety.

 This article is going to cover some of the major age groups you'll encounter, along with the best ways to appeal to them right now.

 If you're interested in maximising your success rate, read on:

 Of course, there are more "demographics" in society than the ones we're covering here, but this is a good start.